agdturner/ccg-v3d/README.md

 Extends V3D_Geometry and represents a [rectangular cuboid](https://en.wikipedia.org/wiki/Cuboid#Rectangular_cuboid) with edges aligned with the coordinate axes.
 The dimensions can collapse, so the envolope can form a [rectangle](https://en.wikipedia.org/wiki/Rectangle), or a line segment, or a point.
 Each finite geometry has an envelope that bounds it.
 Envelopes are computationally useful for selecting geometries and perfomring calculations, such as checking for potential intersection and visibility.

 ### [V3D_LineSegment](https://github.com/agdturner/ccg-v3d/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/V3D_LineSegment.java)
-Extends V3D_Geometry and V3D_Line, where the two points define the ends of the line segment.
+Extends V3D_Geometry and V3D_Line, and represents a finite part of a line, where the two points that define the line are the end points of the line segment.
+Line segments are considered equal irrespective of the order of these end points.

 ### [V3D_Triangle](https://github.com/agdturner/ccg-v3d/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/V3D_Triangle.java)
-Extends V3D_Geometry and V3D_Plane and represents a [triangle](https://en.wikipedia.org/wiki/Triangle) where the three points {p, q and r} are the corners of the triangle.
-Each side of the triangle can be stored as a line segment for convenience.
+Extends V3D_Geometry and V3D_Plane, and represents [triangle](https://en.wikipedia.org/wiki/Triangle)s.
+The three coplanar points {p, q and r} are the corners of the triangle.
+Triangle sides are constructed as needed as line segments.

 ### [V3D_Rectangle](https://github.com/agdturner/ccg-v3d/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/V3D_Rectangle.java)
-Extends V3D_Geometry and V3D_Plane and represents a [rectangle](https://en.wikipedia.org/wiki/Rectangle).
+Extends V3D_Geometry and V3D_Plane, and represents [rectangle](https://en.wikipedia.org/wiki/Rectangle)s.
 The fourth point is also stored as can all the are additional vectors between this fourth point and the other points.
 The edges of the rectangle can be stored as line segments.

 ### [V3D_Tetrahedron](https://github.com/agdturner/ccg-v3d/blob/master/src/main/java/uk/ac/leeds/ccg/v3d/geometry/V3D_Tetrahedron.java)
-Extends V3D_Geometry and represents a [tetrahedron](https://en.wikipedia.org/wiki/Tetrahedron).
+Extends V3D_Geometry and represent [tetrahedron](https://en.wikipedia.org/wiki/Tetrahedron)s.
 The fourth point is not to be coplanar with the other three.
 The four triangles that make up the shape can be stored.

 ## Collections
 There are classes for the collections of basic geometries.